This post may contain affiliate links. Please read our disclosure policy.

 Make the Scones

-• In a medium bowl, stir together the flour, sugar, baking powder, baking soda, and salt.
+• In a medium bowl, whisk together the flour, sugar, baking powder, baking soda, and salt.

-• Cut the cold butter into the flour mixture using a pastry blender, fork, or your fingers until the mixture looks like fine crumbs.
+• Cut the cold butter into the flour mixture with a pastry blender, fork, or your fingers until it looks like fine crumbs.

 • Gently fold in the blueberries, being careful not to crush them.